 In this unit, students on placement provide music therapy to adults in aged care or in a psychiatric setting, or any other population group deemed appropriate.
 A student may work alone but will receive in-depth supervision from an RMT.

-Students are expected to work effectively and independently within a multidisciplinary team.
+Students are expected to work effectively within a multidisciplinary team.
+Students will compose and record an instrumental piece for therapy.